What does it mean when OTTO is "enabled"?

 🔎 Where to find it:

-Go to your project dashboard > Deployment Summary
+Go to AI SEO > All Sites > your project dashboard > Domain Report

 💡 Great for agencies needing transparent reporting or internal QA workflows.